World Athletics | New way to judge jumps take-off fouls among recent competition rule changes introduced for 2020 and 2021| News

-In case you missed it, World Athletics will be introducing a significant change to the way take-off fouls are judged in long and triple jumps, starting on November 1 2021.
+World Athletics will be introducing a significant change to the way take-off fouls are judged in long and triple jumps, starting on 1 November 2021.

 Currently, a no-jump is called if an athlete is judged, while taking off, to have touched the ground beyond the take-off line.
 A plasticine board set at an angle of 45° has been long used to assist with such decisions.
 Under the new Technical Rule (number 30.1.1), it will be a failure on take-off if any part of the take-off shoe or foot breaks the vertical plane of the take-off line.
 It was felt that this would be more understandable and simpler to judge.
 The old rule occasionally allowed toecaps to visibly broach the line without marking plasticine.
 In the future, such moments are to be fouls and the plasticine board, if used, is to be set at 90°.